aptech/docs/docs/CR-pdfLogNorm.rst

     :param sigma: Optional input, the standard deviation parameter.
 Default = 1.
     :type sigma: scalar

-    :return p: of the same dimension as the input *x*, containing the probabilities.
+    :return p: of the same dimension as the input *x*, contains the probabilities of the log-normal distribution.
     :rtype p: matrix or array

 Examples